 You should be able to go in and out easily and the magnets should close the screen back together when you are through it.
 The magnets will also pull the screen snug to the van at the bottom so that all areas are held tightly in place and will do a good job at keeping those pesky creatures out.
 You’ll be able to close your sliding door with no problems as long as you have measured it correctly.

-I spent less than $50 on this project and ended up with a screen for my van that has worked out very well.
+This project was very affordable and I ended up with a screen for my van that has worked out very well.
 I would consider this to be a simple DIY project that can save you a lot of money when you compare it to the ready-made screens on the market.